NRKushnir/RYR-IP3-Martin/README.md

-# RYR - IP3 Structure Count Batch Processing 5x5 ROIs
+# RYR - IP3 Structure Count Batch Processing

 This script is designed to process data exported from the AIVIA software (DRVISION Technologies), which is used to count protein structures within 2D images.